Team5-S20-Cohort/Project_5_My_first_Data_Lake/Tasklist.md

 * **For Batch Data:**
   * Create a python script that extracts data related to COVID.
   * Get all required data sources that COVID exists. (like website, forums, articles, videos (video stream apps/websites), Analytical sites).
-* **For Stream Data:**
-  * Collecting data of all API's(On the data sources).

 * **Scripts:**
   * Python scripts to clean the data.
   * scritps to load into S3.(Batch data).

-## On EC2 instance install Docker:

- * Create/Build a docker container.
- * Create folders for File storage
- * Create a Python Scripts to extract batch Data from the web and move to storage.
- * Create a python Scripts to extract Stream data and move to Kafka.
- * Unit Tests the scripts

 ## PowerBI:

- * Install Tableau Server in Docker container.
+ * Install Microsoft PowerBI Server .
- * Establish a connection between MongoDB and Tableau.
+ * Establish a connection between s3 bucket and PowerBI.

 ## Prediction:

  * Finding Time series analysis between COVID data and Weather data.
  * Forecasting effect between COVID and weather in the future.

 ## ToDO:

+## IMPROVEMENT AREAS:
+ * Inclusion of Streaming data if has been available.
+Collecting data of all API's(On the data sources).
+ * The use of Docker for seamless deployments

 ### **#Harish and Yemi**
 *  We create a IAM user Accounts with appropriate permission.